In the Fall of 1929 a Wave of Panic Selling Gripped the Stock Market as a Result of Stupidity

 Stupidity and Lack of Common Sense

-The panic selling of 1929 was not simply due to changing economic conditions or external factors.
+The 1929 panic selling was not simply due to changing economic conditions or external factors.
 It was, in large part, fueled by stupidity and a lack of common sense among investors.
 As the ancient Greek philosophers Pittacus of Mytilene and Bias of Priene warned, “The gods oppose everything in excess.”
 The excesses of the 1920s, driven by greed and speculation, set the stage for the subsequent crash.

 The behaviour of investors during the crash highlighted their abandonment of rational decision-making.
 As stock prices began to decline, many investors gave in to fear and panic instead of analyzing the underlying causes and adopting a long-term perspective.
 They rushed to sell their stocks, often at any price, exacerbating the market’s downward spiral.